Dulce De Leche Chocolate Chip Cookies (version 2.0)

 2. Brown the butter.

-4. Add the flavoring ingredients.
+3. Add the egg yolk and flavoring ingredients.

-(Reminder: If you use dulce de leche from a can with “agar,” please add only 210 g/ 1 ¾ cups of flour.
-All other types of dulce de leche, including homemade or Nestle from a squeeze bottle, can use the original amount of 240 g/2 cups of flour.)Be careful not to overmeasure your flour, as it can make a tough cookie that doesn’t spread.
-Stir in gently using a rubber spatula.
+(Reminder: If you use dulce de leche from a can with “agar,” please add only 196 g (1 ½ cups + 2 tablespoons).
+All other types of dulce de leche, including homemade or Nestle dulce de leche from a squeeze bottle, can use the original amount of 240 g (2 cups) of flour.Stir in the flour with a spatula until you no longer see any traces of flour.

-7. Scoop and bake.
+6. Scoop and bake.

-Allow them to cool on their trays for about 2 minutes before moving them to a cooling rack to cool completely.
+The cookies are done when spread into flat circles and are slightly puffy.
+If you take the temps and their centers are 160°F, they have reached a safe temperature to consume.Allow them to cool on their trays for about 2 minutes, then transfer them to a cooling rack to finish cooling.
 Once they cool, store them in an airtight container to maintain their moisture.

 Recipe Card - Adriana's Notes

-****This cookie tastes incredible when you add other ingredients that also undergo the Maillard reaction.
+*****This cookie tastes incredible when you add other ingredients that also undergo the Maillard reaction.
 My favorites are chopped Heath bars, pretzels, caramelized white chocolate, roasted pecans, or salted caramel chips from Trader Joe’s.
-If you use any of these ingredients, sub them in for a portion of the chocolate chips.
+If you use any of these ingredients, substitute them for a portion of the chocolate chips.

 Thank you!
 Your submission has been received!